rss2023/web-prod/_attending/inclusion.md

 <br>

-Additionally, Inclusion@RSS will have several meetups in the gather.town space.
+Additionally, Inclusion@RSS will have several  "Coffee Break"  meetups in the gather.town space.
+These are:
-These are: Black in Robotics "Coffee Break" meetup on Monday 7/12 at 11:30-12:30 ET; Women in Robotics event (tentatively in the same time on Tuesday); Queer in AI event (tentatively in the same time again but on Wednesday).
+* Black in Robotics meetup on Monday 7/12 at 11:30-12:30 ET;
+* Women in Robotics event (tentatively in the same time on Tuesday);
+* Queer in AI meetup on Wednesday 7/14 at 11:30-12:30 ET.

 For additional details, please see the event's [website](https://sites.google.com/andrew.cmu.edu/inclusion-2021).

 {% comment %}